 Microsoft Surface Phone Software – Windows 10, Microsoft Wallet, Continuum

 One thing you can count on is that the Microsoft Surface Phone will run on Windows 10.
 Microsoft wants Windows 10 to be the “last version of Windows”, and will keep updating it across all platforms.
-That means Windows 10 Mobile isn’t going away any time soon, despite its limited success.
-If Microsoft wants to really push Windows 10 to the fore, it will need a great device to carry it there – specifically, the Surface Phone.
+That means Windows 10 Mobile isn’t going away anytime soon, despite its somewhat limited success.

-We’re not exactly sure what changes Microsoft plans to make to Windows 10 to accommodate a new Surface Phone, however.
-Rumours suggest that Continuum – Microsoft’s cross-platform productivity feature – will play a bigger role on mobile, while another source says we’ll see a new Microsoft Wallet mobile payments system introduced to compete with Apple Pay, Android Pay, and Samsung Pay.
+We’re not exactly sure what changes Microsoft plans to make to Windows 10 to accommodate a Surface Phone, however.
+Rumours suggest that Continuum – Microsoft’s cross-platform productivity feature – will play a bigger role on mobile, while another source says we’ll see a new Microsoft Wallet mobile payment system.

 Microsoft Surface Phone Patents – The future, revealed?